Benchmarks made in the PLEIADES platform

 Fuel performance codes based on the Cast3M finite element solver

-Numerous performances assessments were made within the PLEIADES platform : replacing fortran implementations by their MFront counterparts led to significant improvements, from \(30\%\) to \(50\%\) of the total computational times of some fuel performance codes developed in the platform.
+Numerous performance assessments were made within the PLEIADES platform : replacing fortran implementations by their MFront counterparts led to significant improvements, from \(30\%\) to \(50\%\) of the total computational times of some fuel performance codes developed in the platform.

-This improvements were mainly due to fact that the behaviour integration schemes changed from explicit Runge-Kutta schemes to implicit ones.
+These improvements were mainly due to fact that the behaviour integration schemes changed from explicit Runge-Kutta schemes to implicit ones.
 The main benefit of MFront was to grant users an easier access to the implicit schemes.

 Cyrano3 fuel performance code

-Relying on the specific modelling hypotheses supported by this code, namely axisymmetrical generalised plane stress and axisymmetrical generalised plane strain, highly specialised and efficient implementations of mechanical behaviours were developed in Cyrano3 fuel performance code [see 1] for both isotropic and orthotropic materials : numerical integration boils down to solving a scalar non linear equation in both cases and provides the consistent tangent operator.
+Relying on the specific modelling hypotheses supported by this code, namely axisymmetrical generalised plane stress and axisymmetrical generalised plane strain, highly specialised and efficient implementations of mechanical behaviours were developed in Cyrano3 fuel performance code [see 1] for both isotropic and orthotropic materials : numerical integration boils down to solving a scalar non-linear equation in both cases and provides the consistent tangent operator.

 The figure below compares the total computational times of a native implementation of a cladding behaviour to its equivalent MFront implementation: the last one appears to be competitive with the native implementation (the average computational time using the MFront implementation is sightly lower than the average computational time using the native implementation).